 Sterility Testing Techniques

 - The test article is directly inoculated into two types of media to allow for the detection of both aerobic and anaerobic microorganisms.

-- After inoculation, the media is incubated for 14 days with intermittent observations as well as a final observation at the end of the testing period to detect evidence of microbial contamination.
+- After inoculation, both media types are incubated for 14 days.
+Intermittent observations as well as a final observation at the end of the testing period are conducted to detect evidence of microbial contamination.

 - Sterile, enclosed units allow for the simultaneous filtration of equal volumes of test samples through two membrane filters.